Continental tire: Modern use

+Rear mount tires

-Numerous compact sport utility vehicle (SUV) models include an external rear-mounted spare tire from the factory.
+Numerous compact sport utility vehicle (SUV) models include an external rear-mounted spare tire from the factory, with no attempt to stylize it, just protect it from weather and theft.
 Accessory spare tire mounts that fit into a car's tow hitch are also available.
 Recreational vehicles may also have a spare tire on the rear.
-The wheel and tire combination may be exposed or covered with different materials that may have logos or other designs.
-These rear spare tire mounts are no longer described as a continental tire.
+The wheel and tire combination may be exposed or covered with soft or hard materials and may feature logos or other designs.
+These rear spare tire mounts are no longer described as "continental tires".
 Moreover, manufacturers have improved the packaging to mount spare tires under the car or cargo area floor.
 The externally rear-mounted tire appears on Jeep Wrangler and Mercedes-Benz G-Class vehicles to facilitate easy access when off-road.